-Traditional bibliometrics, where looking at publication impact, focus on traditional scholarly activity in the form of citations.
-These can have a number of limitations in providing a full picture of the impact of a scholarly output:
+Traditional bibliometrics provide indicators focussed on traditional scholarly activity in the form of citations.
+These often don't provide a full picture of the impact or reach of a scholarly output:

-- Only provide information on who has cited a work in a peer-reviewed article, not who else is reading, sharing, discussing or commenting outside of traditaional publications;
+- Only provide information on who has cited a work in a peer-reviewed output, not who else is reading, sharing, discussing or commenting outside of traditional publication channels;

 - Are limited to the coverage of the particular citation data set used.

-Increasingly, researchers share ideas and research at all stages of the research process online, and other researchers as well as a wider, non-academic audience, can engage with research outputs via a variety of different media such as twitter, blogs, youtube, news coverage etc.
+Increasingly, researchers share ideas and research at all stages of the research process, and other researchers as well as a wider, non-academic audience, can engage with research outputs via a variety of different media such as twitter, blogs, youtube, news coverage etc.

 This means that the 'impact' of research can be seen much more quickly, and across a much broader scope, than than might be reflected using traditional bibliometric data.

 Altmetrics seek to measure the impact of articles by taking into account mentions by social media sites and other digital communications.
 There are various tools available which you might be interested in exploring, such as:

 - Altmetric.com: provides various tools for researcher including:

 - Badges and APIs for websites to highlight attention your publication(s) have received.